cn-ryh/VideoMind/docs/TRAIN.md

 | `Verifier` | `verifying` |
 | `Planner` | `planning` |

-We also add support for more grounding datasets including `ego_timeqa`, `ego4d_nlq`, `ego4d_naq`, `vid_morp`, `videoxum`, and `youcook2`, but they are not used to train the model in our paper.
-Different variants of these datasets are also supported.
+The codebase also supports more grounding datasets such as `ego_timeqa`, `ego4d_nlq`, `ego4d_naq`, `vid_morp`, `videoxum`, and `youcook2`, but they are not used to train the model in our paper.
+Different variants of these datasets are also included.
 See the individual dataset files [here](https://github.com/yeliudev/VideoMind/blob/main/videomind/dataset/sub_classes) for more details.

 After downloading the required datasets, extract the `tar.gz` files and place them in the `data` folder.
 The processed files should be organized in the following structure (taking `charades_sta` as an example).